geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/customer-lifecycle.md

 ## Customer retention

-Finally, the "customer retention" phase focuses users who have acquired experience with the app and are currently paying for it.
+The "customer retention" phase focuses users who have acquired experience with the app and are currently paying for it.
 The primary measure of retention is the percentage of users who, having paid for the app at least once, have not cancelled their subscription.

 There are also secondary measures, which revolve around "satisfaction"----does the app continue to address their needs?
 What do we need to add or fix to keep them paying us money?

+## Customer churn

+The final phase of the customer lifecycle is when a customer decides, after having paid at least once, to cancel their subscription.
+While, ultimately, every customer will eventually cancel their subscription (everyone dies, right?), we want the churn rate to be as low as possible.

+Note that we represent customers who cancel their subscription prior to first payment (during the customer evaluation phase) as "attrition", not "churn".

+Because we have just started having paying customers in the past month or two, it is too early to know much about the nature of the GeoGardenClub's customer churn phase.

 ## Discussion

 In 2025, the business underperformed in at least two of the three phases:
 * Customer acquisition: Our marketing resulted in 150 downloads for the 2025 season.
 To be a viable business, we probably need 1000+ downloads per season.
 * Customer evaluation: We experienced a 95% rate of attrition between download and payment (150 downloads resulted in around 10 subscriptions).
 While some attrition is to be expected, this rate seems much too high.
-* Customer retention: we have only had paying customers for a couple of months, so it's too soon to evaluate retention.
+* Customer retention and Customer churn: we have only had paying customers for a couple of months, so it's too soon to evaluate retention or churn.

 The next page presents our proposals to fix these problems during 2026.